Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter 3: How Self-Drilling Screws are Made?

 A necessity for the production and manufacturing of self-drilling screws is the use of high quality and high tensile strength metal wire.
-This single factor ensures that the screws will perform according to their specifications and be able to maintain a firm tight connection.
+This crucial factor ensures that self-drilling screws—also known as tek screws or self-piercing fasteners—perform according to exacting specifications and maintain consistently firm, secure connections.
+Choosing the appropriate wire grade directly impacts the durability, strength, and overall corrosion resistance of the finished screw, making material selection a core element of the self-drilling screw manufacturing process.

 One Die